What Is Linear Communication Model? Things You Need To Know About It

 The Process Of Linear Communication Model

-- Decide on a channel: The sender needs a medium or a channel to convey their information to the receiver.
-They may use email, phone calls, radio, written messages, or physical gestures like a hug.
+• Decide on a channel: The sender needs a medium or a channel to convey their information to the receiver.
+Meanwhile, the popularly used media are email, phone calls, text messages, handshakes, hugs, etc.

-- Decoding the information: The sent information may often be tricky or simple.
-Sometimes the receiver may find the information tough to understand.
-In such cases, they will use their previous experience, environments, cultures, and similar factors.
-Linear communication does not include the receiver giving feedback.
-So they don’t initiate any conversation.
+• Decoding the information: The sent information may often be tricky or simple.
+Sometimes, the receiver may find the information challenging to understand.
+In such cases, they will use their previous experience.
+They can also take cues from their surroundings and similar sources.

 Things That Affect Liner Communication

-- Sometimes, some disruptions stop communication from happening efficiently.
-Such communication disruptors are called noises.
+• Sometimes, some disruptions stop communication from happening efficiently.
+We call them noises.

-- The noise can be external, or it can be the psychological state of the receiver’s mind.
+• The noise can be external.
+It might also be the psychological state of the receiver’s mind.

-- Psychological issues like stress, anxiety, and anger are some of the issues that intervene in the middle of a linear communication model.
+• Psychological issues like stress, anxiety, and anger are some of the problems also.
+Any of them may intervene in the middle of a linear communication model.

 Benefits Of Linear Communication Model